ninewise/dissertation/introduction/chapter.md

 metaproteomics data set.
 As metagenomics data sets are of much larger volume than metaproteomics data sets, the Unipept index is wrapped in a local command line tool to avoid the network bottlenecks of an online tool.
-Thus the Unipept Metagenomics Analysis Pipeline is born.
+Thus the Unipept Metagenomics Analysis Pipeline is born, as an experiment to perform a metagenomics biodiversity analysis by making a detour through a general purpose metaproteomics database.

 In chapter \ref{chapter:umgap}, we describe the complete pipeline and evaluate it as an alternative method of metagenomics analysis.